andytudhope/thebluebook/source/canto-xiii/lovely-terror.md

-come to squeeze the last heady juices from plump globes, each a thing itself, each a song you taught me, a concerto that brought me to tears and bade me plant this for you, dear.
+come to squeeze the last heady juices from plump globes, each a thing itself, each a song you taught me, a symphony that brought me to tears and bade me plant this for you, dear.

 A lily for remembering how to praise